Kotlin/kotlin-by-example/examples/05_stdlib/14_sorted.md

 # sorted

-`sorted` returns a list of all elements sorted according to their natural sort order.
+`sorted` returns a list of collection elements sorted according to their natural sort order (ascending).

-`sortedBy` returns a list of all elements sorted according to natural sort order of the value returned by specified selector function.
+`sortedBy` sorts elements according to natural sort order of the values returned by specified selector function.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">